ONSdigital/EconStatsQcas/README.md

 This is the d-trades-esque imputation module.
 Based heavily on dtrades generic imputation code, but altered to also work for qcas.

 Data Requirements:
-At a minimum this process needs: target column: The column that should hold a returned value(the one that'll be imputed) period column: A column that gives an indication of period within the data
+At a minimum this process needs:<br>
+target column: The column that should hold a returned value(the one that'll be imputed)<br>
+period column: A column that gives an indication of period within the data<br>
-groupby_columns: Column(s) that represent the way that the data is grouped(strata etc) unique identifier column: A column that holds a unique id for a reference(responder_id, etc) auxiliary data column: A column that holds aux data, that is data to be used in construction when there is no previous data to impute from.
+groupby_columns: Column(s) that represent the way that the data is grouped(strata etc)<br>
+unique identifier column: A column that holds a unique id for a reference(responder_id, etc)<br>
+auxiliary data column: A column that holds aux data, that is data to be used in construction when there is no previous data to impute from.<br><br>

 Data Outputs:
 This system will output the original dataset with the addition of 2 columns